dydtaylor/LibsmolWE/README.md

 			replaceFluxSims: If (1), then a replica that enters the flux bin will be replaced with a new replica initialized from the starting distribution (uniform molecule distribution).
 If (0), then a replica that enters the flux bin will have its weight proportionally redistributed to replicas that did not enter the flux bin.
 This value was 0 for all publication simulations EXCEPT for the close contacts (entryBit = 1 in dynamicsParams.txt), in which case the value was 1.

+# Execution

-4. After updating parameters, LibsmolWE can now be run using the following command line arguments:
+After updating parameters and exporting LD_LIBRARY_PATH, LibsmolWE can now be run using the following command line arguments:

 			argv1: ending simfile (Somewhat of a misnomer, gives weight distribution across bins at given timesteps)